AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

   </div>
 </p>

 Some people believe that certainty is achievable.
-I don’t.
+I do not.
 My position is that, for almost anything I currently believe, there’s a possibility that it could be false.

 More specifically, and a bit more ponderously, my position is that, for any domain that one is a metaphysical realist about, one cannot be certain about the facts of that domain, from a first-person perspective.
 In the next few paragraphs, I’d like to clarify these terms and explain what I mean.
 I’d like to give an argument for my position and to discuss some of its implications, the main one being intellectual humility.